-Syllabus Outline

-The module will introduce students to appropriate topics and approaches to Psychological research and theorising.
-They will also be made aware of the key transferable skills that studying Psychology at degree level will help them develop.
-An appreciation of a learner's relationship with others in the context of scientific endeavours will enhance the effectiveness students as they embark upon their graduate careers.
-The syllabus will be structured with the aim of providing sufficient experience of learning and teaching in to enable students to judge whether they would wish to opt to enrol on an honours degree programme in the social science/psychological disciplines.
-Specifically, the module will introduce the following:

-- Introduction to perspectives in Psychology. - Selected topics in Developmental, Cognitive, Social, Humanistic and Differential Psychology. - Practical introduction to selected research designs, methods and data analysis including experiments and surveys; psychophysiological measurement techniques and psychometrics; descriptive and inferential statistics using both paper and pencil and statistical software. - Learning Skills.
-Within the context of the "Group Presentation on a Scientific Topic", students will engage in activities relating to this task: academic reading, literature and information searching, use of appropriate software for presentations, time management, planning. - An understanding of the interface between science and society with clear examples to explore the impact of the media on society. - The meaning of informal learning and its role in science communication. - Development of a basic toolkit to present science in public.
+develop practical skills relating to communicating social science issues (B1 and B2).
+Syllabus Outline The module will introduce students to appropriate topics and approaches to Psychological research and theorising.
+They will also be introduced to the key transferable skills that studying Psychology will help them develop as they progress.
+An appreciation of a learner's relationship with others in the context of scientific endeavours will enhance the effectiveness of students as they work through the module.
+The syllabus will be structured with the aim of providing sufficient experience of learning and teaching to enable students to gain the skills required for progression onto the degree level in the social science disciplines.
+Specifically, the module will introduce the following: Introduction to perspectives in Psychology.
+Selected topics in Developmental, Cognitive, Social, Humanistic and Differential Psychology.
+Practical introduction to selected research designs, methods and data analysis - including experiments and surveys; psychophysiological measurement techniques and psychometrics; descriptive and inferential statistics using both paper and pencil and statistical software.
+Learning Skills.
+Within the context of the "Group Presentation on a Social Socia An understanding of the interface between science and society with clear examples to explore the impact of the media on society.
+The meaning of informal learning and its role in science communication.
+Development of a basic toolkit to present evidence based research in public.
+Contact Hours The contact hours (72) are distributed as follows: 12x1-hour psychology lectures: 12 hours total 12x2-hour psychology workshops: 24 hours total12x 1-hour science communication lectures: 12 hours total12x 2-hour science communication workshops: 24 hours total Teaching and Learning Methods A variety of learning approaches will be used.
+Taught sessions will utilise TEL where possible, to support pedagogy of Inductive Learning where the students will engage in facilitated activities such as, debates, case studies, problem based learning etc. Workshop sessions will provide opportunities for data handling and interpretation, problem solving and discussions with academic staff.
+Student independent learning (>70% of module allocated time) will be supported with interactive revision material, workbooks and the University's E-Learning Environment (Blackboard) Scheduled learning includes lectures, and workshops.
+Independent learning: includes hours engaged with essential reading, assignment preparation and completion.
+Students will be given support with this through the workshops Key Information Sets Information Key Information Sets (KIS) are produced at programme level for all programmes that this module contributes to, which is a requirement set by HESA/HEFCE.

-Contact Hours

-The contact hours (72) are distributed as follows:

-12x 1-hour psychology lectures: 12 hours total

-12x 2-hour psychology workshops: 24 hours total

-12x 1-hour science communication lectures: 12 hours total

-12x 2-hour science communication workshops: 24 hours total

-Teaching and Learning Methods

-A variety of learning approaches will be used.
-Taught sessions will utilise TEL where possible, to support pedagogy of Inductive Learning where the students will engage in facilitated activities such as debates, case studies, problem-based learning etc.

-Workshop sessions will provide opportunities for data handling and interpretation, problem solving and discussions with academic staff.

-Student independent learning (>70% of module allocated time) will be supported with interactive revision material, workbooks and the University's E-Learning Environment (Blackboard).

-Scheduled learning includes lectures and workshops.

-Independent learning includes hours engaged with essential reading, assignment preparation and completion.
-Students will be given support with this through the workshops.

-Key Information Sets

-Key Information Sets (KIS) are produced at programme level for all programmes that this module contributes to, which a requirement is set by HESA/HEFCE.
 KIS are comparable sets of standardised information about undergraduate courses allowing prospective students to compare and contrast between programmes they are interested in applying for.

-Information